StuntsPT/BP2017/classes/exercices/ex5.md

 ## 1. Hypothesis tests

-1. Go back to [Exercise 1](ex1.html), and the plots of 1.3.
-Write a functions that draws such plot (mean and median).
+1. Go back to [Exercises 1](ex1.html), and the plots of 1.3.
+Write a functions that draws the requested plot (mean and median).
 This function will have to:
 * Be able to draw the plots for both men and women
-* Save the plot as a png or JPEG image automatically (and the location to save the file has to be chosen when invoking the function)
+* Save the plot as a *png* or *JPEG* image automatically (and the location to save the file has to be chosen when invoking the function)
 * Have different labels for the different plots

 2. Load the following two datafiles into R: [Number of Malaria cases](http://docs.google.com/spreadsheet/pub?key=pp59adS3CHWczfPHQMiqxCg&output=csv), [Number of Malaria deaths](http://docs.google.com/spreadsheet/pub?key=pp59adS3CHWfZGL9qouvTbQ&output=xlsx).